 Over 400 years of tradition in Vienna's oldest hotel

 Vienna's 2nd district, Leopoldstadt, is lovingly called “Mazzesinsel” by the Viennese.
 This name origins in the Jewish word for matzo.
+Until today, kosher in Austria plays a major and important role, especially in Vienna.

 Today Hotel Stefanie and City Central are located in Leopoldstadt, both hotels know about the Jewish tradition of the 2nd district and are always looking forward to welcoming Jewish guests.
 If you tell us with your booking we will gladly provide kosher breakfast options (extra charge €5,-- p.P.) for you.